Don’t Take “No” for an Answer

 25 Tips and Suggestions to Maximize Your Revenue

 This isn’t an article about sales technique.
 Or client negotiations.
-It’s about overcoming the biggest problem you’re likely to face in 2004-the expanding economy.
+It’s about overcoming one of the biggest problems you’re likely to face post-pandemic: an expanding economy.

-If you’re committed to maximizing your revenue in 2004 (and beyond), don’t take “NO” for an answer.
-Don’t let “no time”become an excuse.
+If you’re committed to maximizing your revenue in 2021 (and beyond), don’t take “NO” for an answer.
+Don’t let “no time” become an excuse.
 Make the commitment now to a consistent marketing effort, and develop a game plan for tactics you will execute regardless of how busy you get.
 To help you get started planning your activities, here’s a list of 25 marketing ideas:

 - Commit to staying in touch with current prospects and clients at least once a month.
-This can be through calls, face to face meetings, direct mail or e-mail.
+This can be through calls, virtual or face to face meetings, direct mail, email or social.

-- If it’s not already in one, get your data into a robust contact management system-one that allows you to quickly and easily export mailing lists and send targeted e-mails.
+- If it’s not already in one, get your data into a robust CRM – one that allows you to quickly and easily export mailing lists and send targeted emails.

 - Set conservative monthly (or weekly) goals for prospecting activities.
-Make a commitment to a specific number of “touches” (i.e., contacts with prospects via mail, e-mail or direct mail).
+Make a commitment to a specific number of “touches” (i.e., contacts with prospects via mail, email, direct mail or social).

 - Become a source of expertise within the community or industry you serve.
-You know a great deal about the hiring process-information that could help your clients improve their hiring procedures.
-Share your wisdom by distributing articles, doing presentations or posting tips on your web site.
+You know a great deal about the hiring process – information that could help your clients improve their hiring procedures.
+Share your wisdom by distributing articles, doing presentations or posting tips (blogs or video) on your website.
 Nurture relationships with the editors of business and trade publications.